Professional solutions from experts in bankruptcy and debt.

 After you have completed all of the required paperwork and provided it to your chosen Trust Deed Company, they will start processing your application.
 Although approval or decline can sometimes take as little as five days, the average processing time for this is normally between six and eight weeks.
 However, the quicker you provide all of the required information, the faster your application will be processed.

-When you initially sign your Trust Deed, you will nominate a Trustee, who is a qualified insolvency practitioner.
+When you initially sign, you will nominate a Trustee, who is a qualified insolvency practitioner.
 They will then notify the Accountant in Bankruptcy (AiB), who will enter all of your information on the Register of Insolvencies.

 Within seven days, the Trustee has to notify all of your unsecured creditors and provide them with copies of your Trust Deed, the Register of Insolvencies entry, a detailed statement of affairs and a claim form.
 This will provide your creditors with information pertaining to your current financial situation, any assets that may have been excluded from the Trust Deed, payment arrangements that you have agreed upon and the likely outlays and distribution prospects.